mattbirchler/Quick-Reviews-2/review.md

 WWDC is just around the corner, and we're all excited to see what Apple has in store this year.
 As always, there are plenty of things we expect to see, and there are always a few surprises mixed in there as well.
-Here are a few specific additions I'd love to see come to Apple's biggets platforms this year.
+Here are a few specific additions I'd love to see come to Apple's bigger platforms this year.

 ## iOS